jsok/TrackingStateMachine/README.rst

             self.items.append(item)

-This is a a trivial state which stores a list of MyItem's which currently exist in it.
+This is a a trivial state which stores a list of ``Friend``s which currently exist in it.

 The ``_track()`` method tells the TSM what to do with items transitioning into this state.
 An important note to make is the ``yield`` statement in ``_track()``::